adrienpaysant/adrienpaysant/README.md

 ### Hello World :computer:

 - 🔭 I’m currently intern at <a  href="https://fr.ippon.tech/">Ippon Technologies Paris</a> in Cloud & DevOps.
-- :rocket: Networks & Security Engineering degree at <a href="https://www.utbm.fr">UTBM</a>.
+- :rocket: Networks & Security Engineering degree from <a href="https://www.utbm.fr">UTBM</a>.
 - :mortar_board: Bachelor in Software Dev & Multimedia from <a href="https://www.he-arc.ch">HE-Arc</a>.